 With the preceding construction, an attacker not knowing Secure-LTF-Key-Seed, would not be able to predict the SAC that would be used for given measurement.

+For each measurement, the maximal numbers of bits in Secure-LTF-bits-DL and Secure-LTF-bits-UL shall be derived by Equations (11-yy) and (11-zz), respectively.

+Maximum Length of Secure-LTF-bits-DL =4P'+3×DL_NHE-LTF'×DL_NREP', (11-yy)

+Maximum Length of Secure-LTF-bits-UL =4P'+3×UL_NHE-LTF'×UL_NREP', (11-zz)

+where

+P' is a bandwidth dependent parameter based on the assigned, maximum bandwidth for this session (refer to 28.3.17c).
+P' shall be 7, 8, 9, and 10 for assigned, maximum bandwidths 20, 40, 80, and 160/80+80 MHz, respectively (refer to Table 9-281 Format and Bandwidth field);

+DL_NHE-LTF' is the assigned, maximum of number of secure LTF symbols per repetition within the DL Ranging NDP (refer to Table 21-13 Number of VHT-LTFs required for different numbers of space-time streams);

+UL_NHE-LTF' is the assigned, maximum number of secure LTF symbols per repetition within the UL Ranging NDP (refer to Table 21-13 Number of VHT-LTFs required for different numbers of space-time streams);

+DL_NREP' is the assigned number of DL repetitions equal to the value set in LTF_REP within the TXVECTOR and the RXVECTOR for the downlink;

+UL_NREP' is the assigned number of UL repetitions equal to the value set in LTF_REP within the TXVECTOR and the RXVECTOR for the uplink.

+Secure LTF measurement may require variable subsets of Secure-LTF-bits-DL and Secure-LTF-bits-UL based on the parameters for each ranging measurement instance (i.e. allocated bandwidth, negotiated repetition, allocated UL NSTS and allocated DL NSTS), refer to Section 28.3.17d.

 Note that in a DL NDP frame used for range measurement, LTFs assigned to each of the recipient STAs would use key material derived from their corresponding Secure-LTF-bits.

-Secure-LTF-Counter is maintained for the lifetime of a PTKSA used for Secure LTF measurements.
+Secure-LTF-Counter shall be maintained for the lifetime of a PTKSA used for Secure LTF measurements.
 It shall not be reset between measurements and shall not be reset for multiple FTM negotiations using the same PTKSA.
 The Secure-LTF-Counter value used for each measurement using the HLTK derived for a given PTKSA shall be unique.

 [Instructions for the TGaz Editor: modify Section 28.3.17c Generation of Randomized LTF Sequence as follows:]